d4l3k/WebSync/README.md

 Dependencies
 ----
-* WebSync requires ruby, rubygems, nodejs, and npm.
+* WebSync requires Ruby, and Node.JS
 * WebSync uses PostgreSQL for datastorage and redis for temporary data & pub/sub capabilities.
-Redis may be replaced with ZeroMQ in the future.
-* Libre Office & unoconv is required for file upload & export.
+* Libre Office, unoconv and poppler is required for file upload & download.

-You can install the Ruby dependencies by running "bundle" and the Node.JS dependencies by running "npm install".
+[Ruby Version Manager](https://rvm.io/) is a great tool for handling multiple ruby version.
+WebSync works with Ruby 2.0.0 and should work with 1.9.3.
+At this time 2.1.0 doesn't work due to a Rice compilation error.

+The Ruby dependencies need Bundler and you can install it by running `gem install bundler` and then `bundle` inside the WebSync directory to download the dependencies.

+To install the Node.JS dependencies, just run `npm install`.

-Some things can be configured in "config.json" but a majority still require source changes.
+Some things (like databases) can be configured in "config.json" but a majority still require source changes.

 Launching
 ----